 IHCDA recommends the American Lung Association of Indiana's "Smoke Free Housing Toolkit" as a resource for creating a smoke-free housing policy.
 See http://insmokefreehousing.com for more information.

 Required documentation: Form A

-K. Internet Broadband Infrastructure
+I. Internet Infrastructure

-Applicant must commit to providing the necessary-broadband infrastructure for high-speed internet service in each unit.
+Applicant must commit to providing the necessary infrastructure for high-speed internet service in each unit.